Top Insights From the Brand’s Array of High Altitude Events

-Marie Claire last spring connected 100 women in business on the East Coast with 100 women in business on the West Coast for “Power Trip.”
+Marie Claire in 2016 connected 100 women in business on the East Coast with 100 women in business on the West Coast for “Power Trip.”
 The 36-hour conference designed with the “badass girl boss” and busy woman in mind didn’t waste a moment—including the six-hour plane ride.

 Following are top tips from JetBlue’s events and marketing team on planning an event for the skies: